SystemsApproach/security/infra.rst

 IRR can be trusted.
 We discuss approaches to building trust in the information provided by an IRR below.

-Furthermore, as noted by in the article "*Why Is It Taking So Long to Secure Internet Routing?*", the incentives for prefix filtering are not well aligned.
+Furthermore, as noted in the article "*Why Is It Taking So Long to Secure Internet Routing?*", the incentives for prefix filtering are not well aligned.
 The cost of filtering falls on the AS that is immediately upstream of the misbehaving ISP, while